Pricing ASICs for Cryptocurrency Mining: Background

+In our work, we focus on Bitcoin.
+Historical data shows that Bitcoin’s hash-rate was consistently more than 100 times higher than the combined power of other popular cryptocurrencies \cite{bitinfocharts2022bitcoin}.
+This allows us to avoid considerations such as ``coin-hopping'' (wherein miners switch between mining different cryptocurrencies), similarly to other papers \cite{eyal2014majority,yaish2022blockchain,sompolinsky2016bitcoins,garay2015bitcoin,tsabary2018gap}.
+Indeed, previous research shows that such behavior is rare in practice \cite{long2022measuring}.

-To encourage the creation of valid blocks, i.e. \emph{mining}, even in the face of the ever-mounting computational effort required, Bitcoin rewards miners by allowing the creator of a block to add a \emph{coinbase} transaction to it.
-This transaction creates money out of "thin-air" and transfers it to an address specified by the miner, in addition to other fees collected from each of the transactions included in the block.
+\paragraph*{ Mining Incentives} To encourage mining even in the face of the ever-mounting computational effort required, Bitcoin and similar cryptocurrencies reward the creator of each block with a \emph{block reward}.
+As the size of blocks is limited, users can incentivize miners to prefer their transaction over others by paying a \emph{transaction fee} to the first miner that includes it in a block.
+Transaction fees have roughly amounted to $1.5\%$ of Bitcoin mining profits over the past year \cite{btc.com2022pool}.

-Single miners do not expect to find a block often, thus the majority of bitcoin mining is done in mining pools, where miners split rewards from blocks they find jointly.
-For this reason, miners can expect small and constant returns from mining over time, and our model will rely on this fact.
+Single miners do not expect to find a block often, and so the majority of bitcoin mining is done in mining \emph{pools} \cite{wang2020measurement,silva2020impact,tovanich2021visual}, where miners mine cooperatively and split rewards amongst themselves according to their relative contribution.
+Thus, small and constant returns can be expected by miners who take part in pools.